Home Dental Hygiene Dental Polishing and Cleansing Agents: A Quick Guide to Coronal Polishing Considerations

 In Closing

 A good way to start integrating new and different polishing and cleansing agents is by requesting samples from manufacturers.
 Often, this can be done simply by visiting the manufacturer’s website or reaching out to customer service.
-Your office’s dental supply rep may have samples on hand, too.
+Your office’s dental supply rep may have also samples on hand.
 Test-driving different product options enables you to find what works best for you.
 Your patients can also give you valuable feedback.

 Before you leave, check out the Today’s RDH self-study CE courses.
 All courses are peer-reviewed and non-sponsored to focus solely on high-quality education.
 Click here now.